eProsima/Fast-DDS-monitor/docs/rst/user_manual/pro/statistics_charts.rst

 * Use **Add → Add Statistics Chart** in the application menu.
 * Click the |historical_chart| button for a historical chart or |dynamic_chart| for a real-time chart in the shortcuts bar.
-* Use the :ref:`right_pane_config` sidebar from any existing pane and select **Statistics Chart**.
+* Click the **Statistics Charts View** button shown in an empty pane placeholder or in the main panel selector when no panes are open yet.
-* Click the three-dots button in any pane header, choose **Split right** or **Split down**, and select **Statistics Chart** from the pane-type menu.
+* Click the three-dots button in any pane header, choose **Split right** or **Split down**, and select **Statistics Chart** from the pane-type menu, or choose **Replace panel** to replace the current pane with a Statistics Chart.

-When the chart opens, a series creation dialog appears automatically.
+.. thumbnail:: /rst/figures/screenshots/statistics_charts_pro.png
-See :ref:`historic_series` for historical chart configuration and :ref:`dynamic_series` for real-time chart configuration.
+    :align: center

 .. _pro_create_new_series_layout: